 Prior to Your Child’s Eye Exam

-The most accurate diagnosis occurs when your child is alert and in a good mood, so perhaps schedule the appointment after they’ve normally had a nap or just after school.
+The most accurate diagnosis occurs when your child is alert and in a good mood, so perhaps schedule the appointment after school.

 You will also need to provide your child’s health history to make the eye doctor aware of any conditions which may affect the health of the eyes.
 Your family doctor or pediatrician will be able to provide that information for you.